 - Be a good listener.
 Often the student’s most important need is to be heard.

 - Remember that the student needs to feel some sense of control in the situation as well.
-Give him or her responsibility for helping solve the problem when possible.
+Give them responsibility for helping solve the problem when possible.

 - Allow students to vent feelings appropriately.

 - Don’t over-personalize the matter.
-Often the origins of the student’s feelings and behavior lie in other aspects of his or her life.
+Often the origins of the student’s feelings and behavior lie in other aspects of their life.

 - Don’t argue with students.
 Allow them to express their views as long as they present them respectfully.